pixelnest/pixelnest/installation/osx.md

 Open your bash profile (on OSX, it should be `~/.bash_profile`) and add at the end of the file:

 * `eval "$(rbenv init -)"`

+Info: rbenv is a ruby utility that allows you to have multiple ruby versions on a system.
+It's especially useful to simulate a production environment for your dev system.
+Moreover, on Mac OS X, it is also used to bypass the default system Ruby installation.
+We use Bundler with rbenv to use local gems for a project.